NBISweden/development-guidelines/README.md

 Comments should explain *why* the code does what it does. *What* it does should ideally already be evident from the code itself.
-If the code is cryptic and can’t easily be simplified, explanations might well be needed.
+If the code is cryptic and can't easily be simplified, explanations might well be needed.

 A good comment clarifies intent.